 The heath that surrounds you as you walk is special too.
-It once spanned right across Dorset from Dorchester to Swanage.
-Now all that remains are a few patches, but around Bovington is one of the largest patches.
+It once spanned right across Dorset, from Dorchester to Swanage.
+Now all that remains are a few patches, but around Bovington is one of the largest.
 The heath is important for many reasons.
 It is a rare ecology and can support all of the native British reptiles that would not survive elsewhere.
 These include snakes and lizards, so keep your eyes peeled in the warmer months.

 At the bottom of the hill, turn left and then turn right.
 Follow the route towards Moreton through a gate and look out for the old, ruined house on your right hand side.

 Continue to follow the track where it joins a farm road.
 Turn right walking to the end.
-In the distance on your left you may notice the large obelisk sticking out among the trees.
-This is a 70ft spire with a 10 ft high urn standing on its peak.
-It is made out of the local Portland stone and designed by James Hamilton from nearby Weymouth.
-It was erected in 1786 commemorating James Frampton (died 1784) of Moreton, who helped rebuild the local church 10 years previous.
-At the base of the obelisk were two white marble tablets with Latin on one side and the English translation on the other, commemorating James’ life.
-They were damaged and moved a number of times for safety but now reside just inside the entrance to the Moreton cemetery.
+In the distance on your left you may notice the large obelisk sticking out amongst the trees.
+This is a 70ft spire with a 10ft high urn standing on its peak.
+It is made out of local Portland Stone and designed by James Hamilton (died 1784) of Moreton, who helped rebuild the local church 10 years previous.
+At the base of the obelisk were two white marble tablets with inscriptions in Latin on one side and the English translation on the other, commemorating James’ life.
+They were damaged and moved a number of times for safety but now reside just inside the entrance to Moreton cemetery.

 At the next junction of tracks, turn left still heading towards Moreton.
 Keep an eye out for the footpath on your right, as this is the route you will be returning to after visiting the village.
 Go over the bridge and when the road forks, take the right hand route that brings you out to the River Frome.
 Its shallow water and lengthy bridge is a brilliant spot in the summer months to splash, play and swim.
 It is also here a scene was shot for the 1996 film ‘Emma’, staring Gwyneth Paltrow, where Emma’s carriage gets stuck in the river.